 Research has always played a large part in supporting the NRC's mission.
 Since 2001, changes in the threat environment and improvements in technology that allow more sophisticated analyses have accelerated the pace of power plant research.
 The NRC initiated a security and engineering review based on the 2001 terror attacks.
 The review looked at what might happen if terrorists used an aircraft to attack a nuclear power plant.
 The NRC also assessed the potential consequences of other types of terrorist attacks.
 To assist the NRC, experts from Department of Energy's laboratories used state-of-the-art experiments and structural and fire analyses.
 While the details are classified, the studies confirm the likelihood of a radioactive release affecting public health and safety is low.
 Another study analyzed how nuclear power plants would withstand damage to, or loss of, large areas of the plant caused by large fires or explosions.
 Based on insights from these studies, additional mitigating capabilities were put in place at all nuclear power plants.

 Coordination and Communications

-The NRC's Emergency Operations Center is staffed around the clock to receive information regarding licensed nuclear materials related events, assist in emergency response activities, and promptly notify other Federal Agencies of those events.
-In recent years, ongoing upgrades to the center have enhanced effectiveness of response and coordination.
+The NRC's Operations Center is staffed around the clock to receive information regarding events involving licensed nuclear materials, assist in emergency response activities, and promptly notify other federal agencies of those events.
+Upgrades to the center have enhanced effectiveness of response and coordination.
 Similar upgrades have also been completed in the NRC's four Regional Incident Response Centers.
-The NRC has increased its participation in emergency exercises related to security and counter-terrorism.
-Recent exercises have included such scenarios as dirty bombs, hijacked aircraft, stolen radioactive material, and sabotage of nuclear facilities.
-The NRC also participates in national-level interagency exercises.
+The NRC has increased its participation in emergency exercises related to security and terrorism, and participates in national-level interagency exercises.